btrotta/advent-of-code-2024/Readme.md

 of the program and writing it as a simple function, which allowed me to automate the search for the answer.
 But my solution depends a lot on specifics of the program (e.g. that it only ever jumps from the end to the start), so I don't know how generalisable this is.

+## Day 18
+Use breadth-first search to find shortest paths.
+For part b, after adding a block, if it the block does not lie on the current shortest path we do not need to run the path-finding algorithm again since the current path will still work.